Who is eligible to become a user of the OSG Connect service?

 /home directory and transferred to jobs with HTCondor file transfer (

 transfer_input_files, in the submit file).
 If your data must remain private and is too large for HTCondor file transfer, then it’s not a good fit for the “open” environment of the Open Science Pool, and another resource will likely be more appropriate.
 As a reminder, if the data is not being used for active computing work on OSG Connect, it should not be stored on OSG Connect systems.
-Lastly, our data storage locations are not backed up nor are they intended for long-term storage.
+Our data storage locations are not backed up, nor are they intended for long-term storage.